jbosstm/quickstart/ArjunaJTS/trailmap/README.md

 Important Note:

-  Ensure that, in your CLASSPATH, any JBossTS jar file appears before the jacorb (version 2.2.2) jar files

  From a command prompt,  go (or 'cd') to  the directory containing the build.xml file (`<jbossjts_install_root>/trailmap`) and type 'ant'.